In Short

 Frequently Asked Questions

-Subject to the contents of the lease, tenants will usually have a duty to maintain fire equipment and comply with any maintenance obligations.
-Tenants must also comply with fire safety regulations for the business, including compliance with the building’s fire safety policy.
+Subject to the lease’s contents, tenants will usually have a duty to maintain fire equipment and comply with any maintenance obligations.
+Tenants must also comply with the business’s fire safety regulations, including the building’s fire safety policy.

-The landlord is responsible for any work that is ‘structural in nature’.
-This is work that converts the condition of the building from unsafe to safe.
+The landlord is responsible for any work that is ‘structural in nature’—that is, work that transforms the building’s condition from unsafe to safe.

 We appreciate your feedback – your submission has been successfully received.